Yousaf told to suspend Matheson from SNP group after Ewing case

 Humza Yousaf is coming under pressure to suspend Michael Matheson from the SNP's Holyrood group after the former health secretary was found to have breached the MSPs’ code of conduct in relation to the near-£11,000 bill he racked up on a parliamentary iPad.

-The Scottish Conservatives have made the demand pointing out that the party suspended long serving MSP Fergus Ewing last month for voting against Lorna Slater in a motion of no confidence.
+The Scottish Conservatives have made the demand pointing out that the party suspended long serving MSP Fergus Ewing last month for a week for voting against Lorna Slater in a motion of no confidence.

 Douglas Ross has written to the First Minister calling on him to “belatedly show firm leadership” following Thursday’s confirmation by Holyrood’s corporate body that the former health secretary had breached two sections of the MSP code of conduct.